-Pursuant to Federal law, students shall receive education about the following: A) safety and security while using e-mail, chat rooms, social media, and other forms of direct electronic communications; B) the dangers inherent with the online disclosure of personally identifiable information; C) the consequences of unauthorized access (e.g., "hacking", "harvesting", "digital piracy", etc.), cyberbullying and other unlawful or inappropriate activities by students online, and D) unauthorized disclosure, use, and dissemination of personal information regarding minors.
+Pursuant to Federal law, students shall receive education about the following: A) safety and security while using e-mail, chat rooms, social media, and other forms of direct electronic communications; B) the dangers inherent with the online disclosure of personally identifiable information; C) the consequences of unauthorized access (e.g., "hacking", "harvesting", "digital piracy", "data mining", etc.), cyberbullying, and other unlawful or inappropriate activities by students online; and D) unauthorized disclosure, use, and dissemination of personally-identifiable information regarding minors.

-Staff members shall provide instruction for their students regarding the appropriate use of technology and online safety and security as specified above.
-Furthermore, staff members will monitor the online activities of students while at school.
+Staff members shall provide guidance and instruction to their students regarding the appropriate use of District Information & Technology Resources and online safety and security as specified above.
+Additionally, such training shall include, but not be limited to, education concerning appropriate online behavior including interacting with others on social media, including in chat rooms, and cyberbullying awareness and response.
+Furthermore, staff members will monitor the online activities of students while they are at school.